CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

 # **Exercise 4: Access the Published Applications/ Desktop using WVD Client**

-WVD Client is a Windows Application through which we can connect to our windows virtual desktop environment.
+In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using WVD client

-## **Task 1: Access the Published Applications using WVD Client**
+## **Task 1: Access the Published Applications**

-In exercise 2 we published remote type applications, here we will be accessing them using WVD Client.

 1. Download the **WVD Client** on your local machine from the following [**Link**](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-windows-7-and-10) by clicking on **Windows 64-bit**.